cultureamp/ecr-scan-results-buildkite-plugin/README.md

 ### `max-highs` (Optional, string)
 If the number of high vulnerabilities in the image exceeds this threshold the build is failed.
 Defaults to 0.
 Use a sufficiently large number (e.g. 999) to allow the build to always pass.

-### `image-number` (Optional, string)
+### `image-label` (Optional, string)
-If this plugin is used for multiple images in the same pipeline then set `image-number` to a different number for each image, e.g. `1`, `2` etc. If the pipeline only builds one image then don't use this parameter.
+If this plugin is used for multiple images in the same pipeline then set `image-label` to a different alphanumeric label for each image, e.g. `development`, `master` etc. If the pipeline only builds one image then don't use this parameter.
 See the example pipeline below for how to use this parameter.

 ```yml
 steps: